Ace Cash Achieves Self Reported Market Cap of $49.69 Million (ACEC)

 Buying and Selling Ace Cash

-It is usually not possible to purchase alternative cryptocurrencies such as Ace Cash directly using US dollars.
-Investors seeking to acquire Ace Cash should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Ace Cash using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Ace Cash directly using US dollars.
+Investors seeking to trade Ace Cash should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Ace Cash using one of the aforementioned exchanges.

 Receive News & Updates for Ace Cash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ace Cash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.